 Semi-permanent colors have no ammonia or peroxide developers in them.
 These colors are made to simply coat over your cuticle.
 Since their job is to slightly enhance or alter the tone of your hair and provide a more subtle change with a shorter life span, their formulations aren't greatly affected by the presence of water.
 These colors work well on wet hair because they aren't lifting or drastically altering the hair in any permanent way.

-The main difference between a semi- and demi- permanent color is that demi- permanent colors do in fact have some ammonia in them and will therefore penetrate into your hair shaft on a deeper level than the simple coating of a semi-permanent.
-With more absorption of your color, a demi- permanent is going to last you approximately 5 times longer than a semi-permanent color.
+The main difference between a semi- and demi- permanent color is that demi- permanent colors penetrate into your hair shaft on a deeper level than the simple coating of a semi-permanent.
+With more absorption of your color, a demi- permanent is going to last you longer than a semi-permanent color.
 Regardless of the presence of ammonia, it's still a temporary color so applying it to wet hair isn't going to affect the work of your color too greatly.
 The minor drawback here is that your hair has the potential to absorb more water and not as much dye, which could slightly dilute your color formulation a bit and may knock a few shampoos off your color's lifespan expectancy.
 It's nothing too major, but something worth knowing!

 Other Temporary Dyes

 We may not think of them as semi- or demi- permanent colors, but those playful pops of bright pink and other highlighter and pastel hued tones, as well as the toners used to neutralize your highlights at the shampoo bowl, are classified as temporary dyes and are safe to use on wet hair.

 An easy rule of thumb to remember: as long as the change you seek to make to your color is temporary and not permanent, a wet hair application is a fool-proof option with advantages on its side.